Project Deliverables - Naval Research Program

 NRP PI Responsibilities During the Period of Performance

-- Budget Execution: The NRP is responsible for funding and budget execution.
+- Budget Execution: The NRP is responsible for monitoring PI budget execution.
 PIs are required to adhere to their budgeted spend plan and to communicate with the NRP immediately regarding any plan deviations.
 If spend plan deviation is ~20% and/or a PoP extension is requested, PIs will be required to submit an updated budget/spend plan.
 PIs are expected to respond to spend plan data calls and RFIs in a timely manner when requested by the NRP.
+Budget execution inquiries should be directed to the NRP SPFA.

-- Submit Deliverables: PIs are responsible for submitting all final deliverables of the research project to the NRP Program Office, firstname.lastname@example.org by the end of the Period of Performance. (e.g. executive summary, technical report, project poster, final presentation, source code, student thesis, journal publications, etc.) At minimum, NRP PIs are required to submit a research poster using the NRP Research Poster Template and a NPS Graduate Writing Center (GWC)-reviewed and accepted, public release Distribution Statement A, NRP Executive Summary Template at the end of the project period of performance.
+- Submit Deliverables: PIs/Co-Is are responsible for submitting all products produced as a result of NRP funded research project to the NRP Program Office, firstname.lastname@example.org by the end of the Period of Performance. (e.g. executive summary, technical/final report, project poster, final presentation, source code, student thesis, journal publications, etc.) At minimum, NRP PIs are required to submit a technical report using the NPS Technical Report Template, a research poster using the NRP Research Poster Template and a NPS Graduate Writing Center (GWC)-reviewed and accepted, public release Distribution Statement A, executive summary using the NRP Executive Summary Template at the end of the project period of performance.

-Principal Investigators (PIs) are responsible for all project specific deliverables agreed upon with the Topic Sponsor, as outlined and approved in their signed research topic proposal, including the NRP specific NRP PI Project Deliverables.
-All deliverables must reference the full NRP project ID (IREF ID) e.g. NPS-22-N500-B.
+Principal Investigators (PIs/Co-Is) are responsible for all project specific deliverables agreed upon with the Topic Sponsor, as outlined and approved in their signed research topic proposal.

 Preparing Your Deliverables